eProsima/DDS-Router/docs/README.md

 colcon test --packages-select ddsrouter_docs --event-handler console_direct+
 ```

+---

+## CMake options

+* `BUILD_TESTS`
+* `BUILD_DOCUMENTATION_TESTS`

+---

 ## Library documentation

-This documentation is focused on user experience.
+This documentation is focused on the user manual for installing and working with DDS Router.
-To learn about the repository structure, the design decisions, etc. (developer information), every package is
+To learn about the repository structure, design decisions, development guidelines, etc.,
-commented separately and code is commented using Doxygen.
+each package is documented separately and the source code is commented using Doxygen format.
 In directory `.dev` there is a generic `README.md` with the main information needed by a developer.